 Keeping your employees fully engaged during the holiday season, from Thanksgiving to New Year’s Day, is challenging.
 Workloads can get heavier as co-workers take time off.
 Employees are thinking about friends and family members who are off work for the holidays.
 Children are out of school, complicating scheduling.
 Employees must work extra hours in order to meet customer demands.
 Managers push their employees harder to meet year-end goals, yet often fail to give them adequate recognition.
-With only 34.1 percent of employees engaged at work at the best of times, it’s especially important not to lose sight of employee appreciation and recognition during the stressful holiday season.
+With only 13% of employees engaged worldwide, it’s especially important not to lose sight of employee appreciation and recognition during the stressful holiday season.

 How can you maintain employee engagement under such tricky circumstances?
 One of the best ways is to ramp up the utilization of employee recognition best practices and reinforce positive relationships between employees and employers.
 Below are five tips on how to improve employee appreciation and recognition during the holiday season:

 An Ernst & Young survey of global workforces reported that one-third of employees found maintaining work-life balance is getting more difficult.
 During the holidays, employees have extra demands on their personal time, so maintaining work-life balance gets even more challenging.
 One way to show your concern for your employees’ well-being during the holidays is to consider their working preferences during such a busy time of the year, such as offering options like flex schedules and the ability to work remote.
 Also, encourage both in-office and remote employee to recognize and thank coworkers who willingly help fill work gaps when they’re away on vacation.

 - Communicate year-end goals and plans for the holidays